andrewferrier/vim-fileselector/README.md

 `vim-fileselector` will use it highlight the file contents in the preview window.
 If it's not, it will gracefully degrade to unhighlighted contents.

-## Ways of speeding up vim-fileselector
+## Ways of Speeding Up vim-fileselector

 `vim-fileselector` will run faster if [ripgrep](https://github.com/BurntSushi/ripgrep),